MISSION & HISTORY.

 With funding over the past years from the Foundation, the research team, lead by Dr. Laura Hewitson, Research Director of the Johnson Center for Child Health and Development in Austin Texas, has completed their largest ASD biomarker study to date, with the screening of over 1300 proteins in 200 blood samples from children with and without ASD.
 From this study, they have identified a panel of eight potential markers that appear to be associated with autism.
 They are now in the validation stage to confirm that these markers are indeed specific to autism.
 This approach will not only provide important insight into the molecular mechanisms involved in the etiology of ASD, but also allow them to potentially develop targeted treatments for the core symptoms.
 Identifying biomarkers to ascertain autism risk in newborns and young children would enable early intervention strategies to be implemented at a young age, which is more likely to lead to improved outcomes.
 (Please read Dr. Laura Hewitson’s research update on the website.)

-A partial list of programs supported by the Ted Lindsay Foundation include; FAR Therapeutic Arts and Recreation, The Healing Haven-Linking Hands and Hearts, The Courage Awards, Venetian’s Club’s Halloween Party, The Johnson Center, Dutton Farms, For The Kids Foundation.
+A partial list of programs supported by the Ted Lindsay Foundation include; FAR Therapeutic Arts and Recreation, The Healing Haven-Linking Hands and Hearts, The Courage Awards, Venetian’s Club’s Halloween Party, The Johnson Center, Dutton Farms, For The Kids Foundation, and Life Lab Kids.

 On November 6, 2019, at the 28th National Philanthropy Day celebration, the Ted Lindsay Foundation received the prestigious “Outstanding Foundation Award” for 2019, from the Greater Detroit Chapter of Association of Fundraising Professionals.
 The award is presented to private foundations that “demonstrate outstanding commitment through financial support and through encouragement and motivation to others to take leadership roles in philanthropy and community involvement.”